echoprotocol/echowiki/technologies/x86-64-virtual-machine/c++-smart-contracts.md

 ```

 where
-* `logs` - array of logs, where every logs represents:
+* `logs` - array of logs, where every logs consists of:
     * `hash` - hash(keccak256) of event.
-Event signature for get the hash must like as `event_name(bool,string,uint64)`, without spaces between variables
+This value represents the hash of the signature `event_name(bool,string,uint64)`, without spaces between variables.
-    * `log` - hex of log
+    * `log` - hex of log.
-    * `id` - id of the contract that generated the logs
+    * `id` - id of the contract that generated the logs.

 ## Errors of executing smart contract

-Errors may occur during the execution of the contract.
-Errors records in the result logs:
+Different types of errors can occur during the execution of the contract.
+Errors are recorded in the result logs:

 ```sh
 get_contract_result 1.11.25